jossansik/Portfolio-project5-partysite-frontend/README.md

 Initial step for creating a app in Heroku:

 - Created an account on Heroku.com (from the Heroku dashboard clicked the “Create new app” button).
-- Named the app "partysite-api"
+- Named the app "partysite"
 - Selected region (Europe), then clicked “Create app”.

 Using Heroku for deployment, here is the overview: